Mathematics Class 11 Syllabus

 3. Introduction to Three-dimensional Geometry

 Coordinate axes and coordinate planes in three dimensions.
 Coordinates of a point.
-Distance between two points and section formula.
+Distance between two points.

 1. Limits and Derivatives

-Measures of dispersion; Range, mean deviation, variance and standard deviation of ungrouped/grouped data.
-Analysis of frequency distributions with equal means but different variances.
+Measures of dispersion: Range, mean deviation, variance and standard deviation of ungrouped/grouped data.